PedCoelho/gather-town-scripts/README.md

 8. `measureSpeakingTimes.js`: A script that measures speaking times for all players based on the playerActivelySpeaks events firing in a space.
 9. `confettiHitDetection.js`: A script that checks for players in the range of the confetti effect and subscribes to the playerShootsConfetti event, triggering a notification.
 10. `mapCollisionsToString.js`: A script that converts from map collision data to base64 string data expected by some Gather.Town API methods.
+11. `getAvatarImage.js`: A script that takes the player's outfitString, converts it into an ordered list of outfitLayers and requests an avatar's spritesheet image from gather.town's dynamic-assets endpoint.
+12. `isMovingNearObjects.js`: A script that demonstrates a playerMoves subscription that logs objects within two squares from the player who moved.
+This also demonstrates how subscriptions can be cancelled and how events can be filtered from within the game.subscribeToEvent call itself.

 <br>